Plitvice Lakes National Park Croatia

 It will take show you both the top and the lower lakes, major waterfall and numerous lesser waterfalls including Veliki Prštavac and Mali Prštavac.
 There is a boat and a scenic train journey included in this route.

-· Route K1 (18 kilometer)
+· Route K1 (18 Kilometer)

 This is a very long route only meant for experienced hikers.
 You can also start this route from Entrance number 2.
 This path contains everything there is to see in the parc, from the the lower lakes, higher lakes to the large waterfall and Stubica hill.
 If you walk along the coast you will see even more than then when you take the boat.